tom-f-oconnell/pymistake/README.md

 cd ~/src # or other directory where you keep all of your data analysis git repos git clone git://github.com/tom-f-oconnell/pymistake
 ```

+Now, run `~/src/pymistake/check_python_compatibility.py`.
+It will tell you if
+the Python you use to run it will work with `pymistake`.
+This script must
+indicate your Python is supported, or else the following steps will not work.

 Then, if you are using a `bash` shell, you can add these scripts to your
 `PYTHONPATH` by opening your `~/.bashrc` in a text editor, and adding these